yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 ## Netlify, I have been waiting for you for years

-Many people love Github Pages, include the past me.
-I still love the idea of pushing Markdown to Github and letting Github automatically render the website.
+Many people love GitHub Pages, include the past me.
+I still love the idea of pushing Markdown to GitHub and letting GitHub automatically render the website.
 As I became unsatisfied with Jekyll, I started to look for a similar service that supports Hugo natively, and I found Netlify.
 I couldn't be happier with it.
 It has solved several critical issues, and the free plan has included so many awesome features.
-For example, free HTTPS for custom domains, [301/302 redirects](/en/2017/11/301-redirect/), free CDN, and continuous deployment from Github with a static site generator of your choice (including Hugo and Jekyll).
+For example, free HTTPS for custom domains, [301/302 redirects](/en/2017/11/301-redirect/), free CDN, and continuous deployment from GitHub with a static site generator of your choice (including Hugo and Jekyll).
 Basically it has done pretty much everything correctly in my eyes, and it is simple to use.

 I think many people use Amazon S3 buckets for static websites.
 I tried S3 a few times, and honestly I feel it is not very friendly to beginners.
 It exposed too many technical details to users.
 Actually the whole Amazon AWS console looks complicated to me.